-If the notion of a fully integrated ecosystem sounds daunting to you, don’t worry -- it's simpler than it sounds.
+If the idea of a fully integrated ecosystem sounds daunting to you, don’t worry — it's simpler than it sounds.
 Integration refers to the process of combining two (or more) pieces of software so that they’re working in tandem, and this can be achieved in a few different ways.
 In order to integrate your applications, you can use:

-These are integrations offered by your software vendor, like an integration between CRM and a contact repository or an ecommerce platform and a payment gateway.
-These may already be included in your subscription or be an additional product like HubSpot’s Operations Hub.
+Native integrations are offered by your software vendor, like an integration between CRM and a contact repository or an ecommerce platform and a payment gateway.
+These are just a few technology ecosystem examples, but the opportunities for native integrations are endless.
+Native integrations may be included in your subscription or be an additional product like HubSpot’s Operations Hub.
 Native integrations often serve the most common use cases, so they will likely cover the typical workflows users expect to have between apps.

-If the apps you're using have open APIs, you can have your team build custom integrations in-house.
-This custom integration will be tailor-made for your business needs, but they’re also typically very costly and time-consuming to build.
-Additionally, building custom integrations for all your unique needs isn’t a feasible option for businesses that don’t have employees with the necessary expertise to do this (building and maintaining software integrations is no piece of cake!)
+Custom integrations will be tailor-made for your business needs, but they’re also typically very costly and time-consuming to build.
+Additionally, building custom integrations for all your unique needs isn’t a feasible option for businesses that don’t have employees with the expertise to do this — and maintaining software integrations is no piece of cake, either.

-Integration Platform as a Service (iPaaS) are third-party, cloud-based solutions that specialize in bridging the gaps between your business tools.
+Integration Platform as a Service (iPaaS) tools are third-party, cloud-based solutions that help integrate your business tools into a functioning technology ecosystem.
 This category includes apps like Zapier, which triggers actions from one app to the other one.
 Most iPaaS solutions offer extensive customization options, so you can tweak your connections until they’re doing exactly what you need them to do.